The Ultimate Guide To Choosing The Perfect Location For Your Holiday Home

-However, it’s important that you know exactly why it is that you want to buy a holiday home before you make any decisions on where to buy one, because getting it wrong can be a costly error!
+However, it’s important that you know exactly why it is that you want to buy a holiday home.
+Preferably before you make any decisions on where to buy one, because getting it wrong can be a costly error!

-Here are some of our top tips to ensure that you find the property of your dreams, and will hopefully create some special memories, all while enjoying a healthy return!
+Here are some of our top tips for choosing the perfect location to ensure that you find the property of your dreams.
+And will hopefully create some special memories, all while enjoying a healthy return!

 Knowing what you want

 First and foremost, you need to prioritise whether you’re buying your holiday home more as a lifestyle investment, or a financial one.

 There has been a lot of buzz about holiday homes being the next buy-to-let boom, although if your primary aim is to try and maximise your rental income, then it’s really important not to let your heart rule your head.

 In many cases, buyers choose a property in a location where they’ve visited lots of times before.
 Or perhaps where they have fond childhood memories.

 While this may be great for you and your family, you have to consider how it’s going to perform in the long-term as a financial investment.

 On the other hand, if you’re primarily buying it for family use, then this won’t be as much of an issue!

 Location is key.
 While you might be able to save a little bit of money by buying in a less popular and quieter location, it’ll hurt you in the long-term if the property is lying empty for large parts of the year.